SemiQuant/findANDseq/README.md

-# findANDseq (or STOPseq or exactSeq)
+# findANDseq

 ![](STOPseq.png)

-This takes in various genomes fastas and makes the primers require for STOPseq (slective transcriptomics of pathogens).
+This takes in various genomes fastas and makes the primers require for the selctive transcriptomics of pathogens.

 # Installation